Brandenburg Gate: Political history

 On 13 August 2011, Germany marked the 50th anniversary of the day the Berlin Wall began construction with a memorial service and a minute of silence in memory of those who died trying to flee to the West.
 "It is our shared responsibility to keep the memory alive and to pass it on to the coming generations as a reminder to stand up for freedom and democracy to ensure that such injustice may never happen again," Berlin Mayor Klaus Wowereit said.
 German Chancellor Angela Merkel—who grew up behind the wall in Germany's communist eastern part—also attended the commemoration.
 German President Christian Wulff added, "It has been shown once again: Freedom is invincible at the end.
 No wall can permanently withstand the desire for freedom."

 On 19 June 2013, U.S. President Barack Obama spoke at the Gate about nuclear arms reduction and the recently revealed U.S. internet surveillance activities.

 On the night of 5 January 2015, the lights illuminating the gate were completely shut off in protest against a protest held by far-right anti-Islamic group Pegida.

 In April 2017, Die Zeit noted that the gate was not illuminated in Russian colours after the 2017 Saint Petersburg Metro bombing.
 The gate was previously illuminated after attacks in Jerusalem and Orlando.
 The Berlin Senate only allows the gate to be illuminated for events in partner cities and cities with a special connection to Berlin.

-In February 2022, the gate was lit up with the colors of the Ukrainian flag, during the 2022 Russian invasion of Ukraine.
+In February 2022, the gate was lit up with the colours of the Ukrainian flag, during the 2022 Russian invasion of Ukraine.
 A candlelight vigil was also held in front of the gate on the 31st Independence Day of Ukraine.